-- Flexibility in recruiting and hiring teachers from the field, including experienced individuals from unique trades or vocations, may lead to more dual credit and/or industry certification opportunities for students enrolled in CTE courses. - This initiative will allow for the potential to offer additional languages and dual credit courses by employing college instructors, university professors, or retired part-time teachers. - Current hiring practices and teachers shortage in areas that impact the district in several ways, will require flexibility in recruiting teachers.
+- Flexibility in recruiting and hiring teachers from the field, including experienced individuals from unique trades or vocations, may lead to more dual credit and/or industry certification opportunities for students enrolled in CTE courses. - This initiative will allow for the potential to offer additional languages, CTE, dual credit courses by employing college instructors, university professors, or retired part-time teachers, as well as Fine Arts. - Current hiring practices and teachers shortage in areas that impact the district in several ways, will require flexibility in recruiting teachers.